2002 Sure for Men Rockingham 500: Background

 One driver made his début at the race.
-Dale Coyne Racing was formed in what was described as an "all-England" team named Team St. George for a one-race deal with British American Racing Formula One test driver and ASCAR Days of Thunder series competitor Darren Manning.
+Dale Coyne Racing was formed in what was described as an "all-England" team named Team St. George for a one-race deal with British American Racing Formula One test driver and ASCAR series competitor Darren Manning.
 He performed 200 mi of shakedown running which included a mandatory 100 mi test for rookie drivers observed by former CART driver Nicolas Minassian.
 Manning said of the decision to drive the team's No. 10 car: "It's something special, a dream come true.
 To drive a Champ Car is a dream in itself, it's really got some horsepower.
 But the special thing here is to be a part of Team St. George."
 He commented he wanted to impress other teams but admitted to having a disadvantage in that he had not competed in the series beforehand.

 After heavy rain resulted in drainage problems that affected the previous year's event, workers employed by the track's owners sealed its tarmac surface and added an extra layer of 35 mm above it with a sealant allowing for the drainage of standing water.
 Grace said they had more knowledge of how the track behaved and expected the race to run more smoothly.
 He noted that people expected more in its second year.
 Rockingham Motor Speedway's facilities underwent improvements which included the addition of access roads and signage for visiting spectators.